Join us monthly for an exciting environmental film screening and discussion series.

 How to Attend

 Advance registration is required to attend the screening and is included with purchase of admission to Phipps through the link below.
 You will receive a ticket receipt to present at the admissions desk in print or on your smartphone on the evening of the screening.
 Phipps is open until 10 p.m. every Friday.
-Seating is limited and tickets will be available on a first-come, first-served basis.

 About the Series